top of page

 • want long-term, gentle support for connective tissue health

 It may also be helpful during times of increased stress or under-nourishment, where repair pathways benefit from extra amino acids.
+But, effects, where observed, tend to appear after several weeks of consistent use and are generally modest.

 Before relying on collagen, it’s worth exploring: